gonzalo-villegas-curulla/GNSS_R01/README.md

 * <1s for hot start (autonomous)
 * <3s for aided starts (depending on aiding data connection speed and latency)

+### Patch antenna

+I have two small aptch antennas.
+The largest is square of 25 mm ceramic element.
+The smaller one is approximately one third of this size.
+With the largest one, I can achieve a stable SNR of 23, 28 and 38 dB-Hz, with 28 dB being the most commonly stable over time.
+The number of satellites in view was always 12.

 ### Accuracy